Don’t you feel stressed out about random fasting information going around the net these days?

 7 Reasons Why a Calorie Is Not a Calorie

-As I said earlier, fruit might not be the best way to break a fast, because of the way fructose is metabolized in our body.
+As earlier said, the fruit may not necessarily be the best way to break a fast, due to the fact of how fructose is metabolized in our body.
 But after some reading, I can say that banana could be a good food to break a fast.

-If you’re not doing keto, Banana is rich in good healthy carbs to kick you out of ketosis the right way, it’s also rich in fibre, some of them like butyrate might actually be good for your gut bacteria and it includes several vitamins and minerals like potassium, vitamin B6 and vitamin C.
+Banana is nutritious in good healthy carbs to help you out of ketosis the right way.
+It is as well rich in fibre.
+Some of them like butyrate might actually be good for your gut bacteria and it includes several vitamins and minerals like potassium, vitamin B6 and vitamin

-Since it’s high carb and pretty high sugar, bananas could help raise blood sugar after a long fast, especially if you’re feeling down or tired from ketosis.
+Since it’s high carbohydrates and pretty high sugar, bananas would help to increase blood sugar levels after a long fast, especially if you’re feeling down or tired from ketosis.

-Fermented foods are great for your gut bacteria.
-After fasting for a few days, eating fermented foods will help your digestive tract to be repopulated with good bacteria and enzymes that it was stripped off from the fast.
+Do you know that fermented foods are awesome for your gut bacteria?
+After fasting for a few days, eating fermented foods will help your digestive tract in repopulation with good bacteria and enzymes that it was stripped off from the fast.

-It’ll make it easier for you to digest food, thanks to these probiotics.
-Maybe start with fermented kale such as Kimchi or sauerkraut.
-If you opt for Kimchi don’t make it too spicy since it could upset your stomach.
-(Fasting Break )
+Asides from this, it’ll also make it easier for you to digest food particles.
+Thanks to these probiotics.
+Preferably, you can start with fermented kale such as Kimchi or sauerkraut.
+If you opt for Kimchi, don’t make it too spicy.
+It could upset your stomach.